 Seems like all my colored T-shirts come out of the washer with a few faint stains on the fronts.

 A few times lately, I’ve pulled whites out of my washer with yellow stains.
 Not on the neck or underarms like you might expect, but looking more like I washed a highlighter with everything.
 Streaks on hems or sleeves, where there were no stains before the wash.

 For two years I have had problems with my bed sheets coloring.
 I’m not sure if it is my husband perspiration or what, but the fitted sheet & pillow case on his side of the bed discolors.

 I washed and dried a load of darks with a tube of lip balm.
 Needless to say, I have grease spots all over my clothes.

 I have black underarm stains on many of my shirts.
 That’s right – BLACK.
 The stains are on the inside of the shirts – but after a while it shows through to the outside of any light-colored shirts.

 Your reply said it was from liquid fabric softner.
 The problem is I don’t use fabric softner and I get these grease like spots on my clothing quite regularly.

 My two prized purchases- a pair of dark skinny jeans and a fabulous black cotton shrug- are bleeding uncontrollably!
 I dont know how to “set” the fabrics of my jeans and shrug.

-I have been using my new front load washer for over a year now and now all of my towels are ruined.
-It doesn’t matter what color they are or were, they now all have large spots that look like I used chlorine bleach on them.
+I have been using my new front load washer for over a year now, and all my towels are ruined.
+It doesn’t matter what color they are or were.
+They now all have large spots that look like I used chlorine bleach on them.
 Can you help?